Chart Color Schemes

 Derrimut's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Derrimut shows excellent health outcomes, with very low prevalence of common conditions across all ages.
-Private health cover rate is approximately 52%, higher than the average SA2 area but lower than Greater Melbourne at 48.1%.
+Health outcomes data shows Derrimut has a very low prevalence of common health conditions across all age groups.
+The rate of private health cover is approximately 52%, which is higher than the average SA2 area and Greater Melbourne at 48.1%.

 Frequently Asked Questions - Health